laurent22/joplin/README.md

 - From then you can translate the file.
 Once it's done, please send the file to [this address](https://raw.githubusercontent.com/laurent22/joplin/master/Assets/Adresse.png) or open a pull request.

 This translation will apply to both the terminal and the Android application.

+# Coming features

+The two main features that remain to be implemented are:

+- iOS application (80% done)
+- End to end encryption (to-do)

 # Known bugs